Treboder/SimpleGraphQL4Locations/README.md

 * graphql-spring-boot-starter (5.0.2), together with
 * graphql-java-tools (5.2.4)

-... requiring the use of the interfaces GraphQLQueryResolver and GraphQLMutationResolver
+... requiring the use of the interfaces GraphQLQueryResolver and GraphQLMutationResolver (test)

 ### Example Query